 There are many factors that contribute to the decision of an adolescent to begin smoking; tobacco marketing in retail stores where tobacco products are sold(the point of sale) has a significant impact.

 - The tobacco industry has stated that its marketing only promotes brand choices among adult smokers.
 Regardless of intent, this marketing encourages underage youth to smoke.
 Nearly 9 out of 10 smokers start smoking by age 18, and more than 80% of underage smokers choose brands from among the top three most heavily advertised.
-The more young people are exposed to cigarette advertising and promotional activities, the more likely they are to smoke.
+The more young people are exposed to tobacco advertising, the more likely they are to smoke.

-- Young people find these products appealing in part because they can be used without detection at school or other places where smoking is banned.
+- Young people find new smokeless tobacco and e-cigarette/vape products appealing in part because they can be used without detection at school or other places where smoking is banned.
 However, these products cause and sustain nicotine addiction, and most youth who use them also smoke cigarettes.

-- Through the use of advertising and promotional activities, packaging, and product design, the tobacco industry encourages the myth that smoking makes you thin.
+- Through the use of advertising, packaging, and product design, the tobacco industry encourages the myth that smoking makes people thin.
 This message is especially appealing to young girls.
 It is not true—teen smokers are not thinner than nonsmokers.

 Reality Check focuses on different kinds of policy change limiting youth’s exposure to tobacco marketing.